rancher-sandbox/cluster-api-provider-elemental/doc/PLUGIN_DUMMY.md

 ### 1. Finalizing Registration

-When running `elemental-agent --register`, upon successful registration, the plugin will be invoked by the agent to perform the following actions:
+When running `elemental-agent register`, upon successful registration, the plugin will be invoked by the agent to perform the following actions:

 - Set the chosen hostname on the host.
 This step relies on: `hostnamectl set-hostname`
 - Install the agent config in the work directory: `/var/lib/elemental/agent/config.yaml`